“Do you work here?”

 “I’m sorry sir, but we don’t have one.
 Perhaps you ought to try our branch in the nearby department store?”
 Amjad replied in an even, emotionless tone.

 “Is this supposed to be a joke?” the man practically exploded, “that lass in the wheelchair said exactly the same thing.”

-“Probably because that’s the truth,” Amjad had to sympathise with Zoe, everyone seemed to assume that they were both stupid.
-Meanwhile, Zoe was having a hard time wiping the self-satsified smirk off of her face.
+“Probably because that’s the truth,” Amjad had to sympathise with Zoe, everyone seemed to assume that they were both incompetent.
+Meanwhile, Zoe was having a hard time wiping the self-satisfied smirk off of her face.